PunyabratSaikia/Covid-19-prediction/README.md

 5.Splitting data into 75% training and 25% testing for testing randomly.

-6.Building A VGG-neural network architeture, a well known deep-convolutional-neural network which performs well on image datasets.
+6.Building A VGG-neural network architecture, a well known deep-convolutional-neural network which performs well on image datasets.
 More about VGG-architecture can be found in this link:https://www.quora.com/What-is-the-VGG-neural-network

 7.Using adam's optimizer algorithm to reduce the loss of our cost function.